Microsoft made a colossal error removing the Start Menu on Windows 8 - an error which largerly led to the operating system's failure to succeed.

-The catch is that the Windows 10 Start menu also includes some ideas from the Windows 8 Start screen, which makes it a peculiar hybrid that doesn’t appeal to everyone.
+The company was quick to rectify it on Windows 10, although it does includes some ideas from the Windows 8 Start screen, which makes it a peculiar hybrid that doesn’t appeal to everyone.

-If you do like the new Start menu, the good news is that it's far more versatile than ones found in Windows 7 and before.
+If you do like the Windows 10 Start menu, the good news is that it's far more versatile than ones found in Windows 7 and before.
 And if you don’t, the even better news is that you can hide the most distracting new features relatively easily.

 Make sure you check out our article: Has your Windows 10 Start menu stopped working?
 Here are four ways to fix it.

 1. Remember to right-click

 Don't get locked into just left-clicking the button — try right-clicking it, too.
 A different menu will open with shortcuts to various Windows 10 settings, shut-down options and a one-click way to show the Desktop.

 The Windows 10 Start menu is bigger than previous ones because it packs in more features, but you can resize it if the default size doesn’t suit.
 Just open the Start menu and drag the top or right edge to make it taller, shorter, wider or narrower.